 Once you have installed the Google Analytics software, visits to your site will be tracked and after some time, you can examine the results and analyze each type of traffic including referral traffic.

 How is that (tracking) done?

 Well, when someone arrives at your site from another, the HTTP Header (one of the first messages your web server will receive from the visitor) will contain the referrer, the place they are visiting from.

 This information is collected by the Google Analytics tracking code and sent back to Google and saved as part of your Google Analytics data.
-This data can then later be analysed and displayed.
+This data can then later be analyzed and displayed.

 How to examine Referral Traffic in Google Analytics